 As The War Within Season 3 approaches, early impressions from class changes and tier sets are giving us a first look at how the DPS, healer, and tank meta may shape up in the 11.2 patch.
 While tuning is still ongoing and Mythic+ testing isn't live yet, we can already see which specs are off to a strong start and which ones are struggling.
 So here we are going to sort out the early WoW TWW 11.2 Season 3 Tier List for DPS, Healer, and Tank specs!

-Here’s our early DPS ranking for Season 3, based on recent 11.2 PTR testing (as of late June 2025).
+Here’s our early Season 3 DPS ranking for M+, raids, and PvP, based on recent 11.2 PTR testing (as of late June 2025).
 Each spec is briefly evaluated based on AoE performance, single-target (ST) strength, utility, and tier set impact, tested on dummies and dungeon previews.

 Feral Druid is a standout performer this season, with incredible single-target performance and improved AoE due to its tier set.
 It has historically struggled with cleave, but the current PTR numbers suggest it's finally catching up.
 Easily a top-tier melee pick if tuning holds.